An ode to the pioneer of typographic brilliance Karl Gerstner

-wiss National Library rightfully will regard Karl Gerstner as “one of the most important innovators in typography, commercial art and corporate design” for centuries to come after his passing at the age of 86.
-His death on New Year’s Day at Basel University Hospital was confirmed by his family.
-“He had been living in a retirement home” reports Swissinfo.
-One of the foremost Swiss artists and graphic designers, for numerous ground-breaking reasons, Karl Gerstner was born in Basel, Switzerland in 1930.
-He carefully divided his brilliance between being a painter and a graphic designer and became a pioneer in both persuits.
+Swiss National Library rightfully will regard Karl Gerstner as “one of the most important innovators in typography, commercial art and corporate design” for centuries to come after his passing at the age of 86, on the 1st of January, 2017.
+One of the foremost Swiss artists and graphic designers, for numerous ground-breaking reasons, Gerstner carefully divided his brilliance between being a painter and a graphic designer and became a pioneer in both pursuits.

 Gerstner’s best-known work includes his book ′Programme Entwerfen′, published in 1963 – containing four essays, in which he explains the basic principles of his design method.
 Instead of setting out step-by-step formulas, the book provides a universal system for developing individual solutions, anticipating technological developments at the very beginning of the computer age.

 His corporate identities for such companies as Swissair, Burda and Langenscheidt, his attempts at optically distorting television images with lenses made of Plexiglas (one of his many visual experiments back in 1964) and his work as a world-wide identity consultant and designer for IBM, are some traces of his legacy that will keep designers eternally inspired.
 Karl Gerstner epitomized the excellence of Swiss graphic design and the beauty of precision like none other - before or after him.

 Gerstner’s work has been honored in numerous publications all over the world and exhibited in several museums.
 In 1973, the Museum of Modern Art in New York ran an exhibition about the method and philosophy of his work entitled “think program”.